mendix/widgets-resources/packages/theming/atlas/README.md

 Configure the environment variable `ATLAS_MX_PROJECT_PATH` with an absolute path to a Mendix project directory.
 Run `npm run start` to build with watch mode active, re-building assets when you make changes.
-Assets will be copied to the configured Mendix project's `theme` directory in the correct structure.
+Assets will be output to the configured Mendix project's `theme` directory as well as the `deployment` in the correct structure.
-You can then re-deploy your Mendix app to receive updates styles.